qnert/pipex/README.md

 # Pipe Operator Implementation in C

-This project aims to imitate the functionality of the pipe operator (`|`) found in various shell and programming languages in the C programming language.
+This project aims to imitate the functionality of the pipe operator (`|`) found in various shell and programming language.
+The programm is written in C.

 ## Table of Contents